Resource justice

 Resource justice (also referred to as "resource equity" or "resource governance") is a term in environmentalism and in environmental ethics.
-It combines elements of distributive justice and environmental justice and is based on the observation that many countries rich in natural resources such as minerals and other raw materials nevertheless experience high levels of poverty.
-This resource curse is one of the main ethical reasons to demand resource justice, that is, a globally fair distribution of all natural resources.
+It combines elements of distributive justice and environmental justice and is based on the observation that many countries rich in natural resources such as minerals and other raw materials nevertheless experience high levels of poverty (resource curse).

 Factors leading to resource injustice

 The term resource justice as a subcategory of distributive justice was first developed following the repeated observation that natural resources that, supposedly, are a blessing for local populations, turn out to be a curse.
 This can manifest itself in a number of ways – and for a number of reasons, some of which occur in isolation but more often arise together.
 Some examples are: